-Council manages seven cemeteries.
+Council manages five cemeteries.
 These facilities provide venues for burials, and memorials for ashes.

 Arranging a funeral